CBSE Class 7 Science Notes Chapter 3 Fibre to Fabric

 Rearing: It is a process of breeding, feeding and providing medical care to sheep.
 These animals are kept since they produce one or more useful products for human beings.

 Breeding: Some special breeds of sheep are specially chosen to give birth to sheep which have only soft under hair.
-This process of selecting parents for obtaining special characters in their offspring is termed as ‘selective breeding’.
+This process of selecting parents for obtaining special characters in their offspring is termed ‘selective breeding’.

 Mary Had a Little Lamb